Bespoke vs Off-the-shelf

 Interested in the differences between bespoke and off-the-shelf software and how to decide between the two?
 Read on...

-Bespoke software has been custom built to address specific requirements, offering tailored functionalities and features unique to the user or organisation.
+Bespoke software is custom built to address specific requirements, offering tailored functionalities and features unique to the user or organisation.
 On the other hand, off-the-shelf software is pre-packaged and readily available for purchase (usually by licensing agreement) offering standardised functionalities that cater to a broader audience.

-Both types of solution have use cases but which your current environment and the outcomes you would like to achieve determine which is the better options for you.
+Both types of solution have use cases but your current environment and the outcomes you would like to achieve determine which is the better option for you.

 There are a number of characteristics specific to bespoke software systems, here we take a look at the most common.